sarimabbas/cybersecurity-cambridge/README.md

 ## scripts

-Untested scripts, ordered into a workflow and cleaned of vulnerable information.
+Working (but not fully tested) scripts, ordered into a workflow and cleaned of vulnerable information.

 Execute using: